Moussa-A/Wester-Lab/scRNA-seq analysis/README.md

 **SFARI** - list of SFARI genes and associated ASD risk (downloaded from 2021 SFARI Human Gene module)

 Note - the csv files needed to reproduce our analysis are listed in the Jupyter notebook under "Morpheus creator testing terminal".
-Download the appropriate csv files and change the directory locations in our code to your desired folders
+Download the appropriate csv files (i.e. every one except CombinedAll) and change the directory locations in our code to your desired folders